 - (a) the Consultant's actions denied Mr C the opportunity to make informed choices about treatment and end of life care and the Board failed to follow the Liverpool Care Pathway (upheld);

 - (b) the Board failed to acknowledge the failings of the Consultant or to make changes or improvements to address the failings (upheld); (c) there was an unnecessary and lengthy delay in the Board's handling of the complaint (upheld);

 - (d) the notes taken at a meeting with the Board's representatives did not fully and accurately detail the depth of Mrs C's concerns and the outcome she wished to achieve (upheld); and

 - (e) Mrs C's request for a meeting with the Consultant was refused unreasonably (not upheld).

 Redress and recommendations

-- (i) apologise to Mrs C for the shortcomings identified in this report and specifically for the actions of the bed managers;
+- (v) apologise to Mrs C for the failures identified in this report.

 The Board have accepted the recommendations and will act on them accordingly.